Cazin rebellion: Revolt

 On Saint George's Day, 6 May 1950, which in Balkan peasant tradition signalled the beginning of the annual hajduk (outlaw) actions against the Ottomans, about 720 Bosnian peasants, predominately of Bosniak ethnicity, staged anti-government riots.
 The rebels attempted to seize the city of Cazin and also marched to Bihać and Velika Kladuša.
 They burned the archives of local authorities, pillaged food depots, and cut telephone wires.
 In another version of the mutiny, Cominformists roused the army units in Cazin with the intention of using the tank units to extend the rebellion in the direction of Banja Luka, the administrative center of this part of Bosnia, and nearby Mount Kozara, a Partisan base area during the war.
 The rebellion was quickly subdued and eight participants were killed in the mop-up action.
 The authorities arrested 714 persons; 288 of them were tried by a military tribunal, which meted out stiff punishments, including 17 death sentences.
 The 426 other participants were given administrative punishments.
 About 777 members of 115 families were sentenced to a "collective punishment of eviction" and relocated to the town Srbac in northern Bosnia.
 The eviction was an unheard-of penalty for the entire rule of Communist Yugoslavia.
-Out of the 720 participants, 15 were ethnic Serbs and the rest were Bosniaks.
+Out of the 720 participants, 15 were ethnic Serbs and the rest were Muslims.
 The "collective relocation" of nearly 800 Bosniaks from a town where the population consisted of 90% Bosniaks, to a town with a population of over 90% Serbs, was seen as political punishment by many.

 During the same period, in coordination with the developments in the Cazin area, a group of Serbs from the neighboring Kordun, in Croatia, attacked and held Lađevac and Rakovica.
 They were dispersed and pursued for a month over the highlands of the Kapela Range.

 Twenty-five of the rebels were killed as a result of the government's violent reaction to the uprising.
 Twelve rebels were killed during the revolt in a skirmish with the Yugoslav People's Army (JNA) and local police.
 The Yugoslav government also issued 17 verdicts of death by firing squad which were carried out in November 1950.
 Prior to their execution, Ale Čović and Milan Božić were asked if they had any final wishes; they both had the same wish: to be buried in the same grave.